P. Chidambaram: Imprisonment

 On 20 August 2019, the Delhi High Court dismissed both anticipatory bail pleas of Chidambaram in connection with corruption charges in the INX Media case during his tenure as Finance minister in UPA Government.
 On 21 August, he appeared at the Congress HQ and addressed a press conference stating that he was "not accused"; however, he left the place, and, later, he was arrested by the Central Bureau of Investigation and Enforcement Directorate at his home.
 On 5 September 2019, Supreme Court dismissed his appeal against rejection of anticipatory bail plea by Delhi High Court.
 The Special Court ordered Chidambaram to stay in judicial custody in Tihar Jail for 14 days.
+He was incarcerated for a total of 106 days in Tihar Jail.
 On 4 December he was granted bail by the supreme court.

 Books, research papers and journals

 Chidambaram is a published author of several books.